Planning on exploring Tomar Portugal? Here’s my one day in Tomar itinerary. It covers all the top attractions and best things to do and see in Tomar.

 The Igreja de Sao Vicente is also worth visiting.
 The church was built by the Order of Christ.
 It’s a Mannerist style structure with nine altars inside.

-Tips For Visiting Tomar In One Day
+Tips For Spending One Day In Tomar

 1. How To Get To Tomar